 Wood is a sustainable building material when derived from a renewable source.
 Any home owner choosing green living should consider preserving or reinstating timber windows.
 In order to grow one kg of wood the tree requires about 1.55 kg of carbon dioxide, extracted from the air.
 A rule of thumb is that 1 cubic metre of wood stores 1 tonne of CO2.

 80 years of research resulted in Accoya, a high performance wood that exceed those of the best tropical hardwoods.
 Using nontoxic processes fast growing pine is structurally altered to produce a stable, very durable light weight timber.
 The manufactures guarantee painted windows for 50 years against wood rot and even in its natural unpainted state for 30 years.
-If paintwork is maintained in good order Accoya windows will theoretically last ‘forever’.
+If the paintwork is maintained in good order, Accoya wooden windows will theoretically last ‘forever’.

 Whilst Accoya is an expensive wood, we do not mark up our prices on this product like some sash window companies.
 We charge you only the difference that it costs us to buy each plank of wood.
 That way we can ensure that this excellent product remains an affordable option for every customer.

-Various catches effectively bring the window sashes into a locked position, however the screws holding these in place are only small and these catches should not be considered an effective security measure.
+Various catches effectively bring the window sashes into a locked position, however, the screws holding these in place are only small and these catches should not be considered an effective security measure.
 We have a range of sash window security options available.